amanmulla3291/Java-FUEL/README.md

 5. One ``Try Block`` can have any number of catch block.
 6. There should not be any executable lines of code between ``try and catch block``
 7. It is always a good practice to handle the super class exception as the last catch block.
+8. We can use the nested try and catch block in program.

 *Syntax:*